ivan-khvostishkov/booktube/README.md

 - **URL State Management**: All settings preserved in URL
 - **Favorites Management**: Persistent local storage with default curated collection

-## Use Cases

-- 📚 **Audiobooks**: Listening to full-length books on YouTube
-- 🎙️ **Podcasts**: Long podcast episodes with position memory
-- 📖 **Educational Content**: Lectures, courses, and tutorials
-- 🛌 **Sleep Stories**: Bedtime content with automatic shutoff
-- 🗣️ **Language Learning**: Perfect for learning foreign language phrases
-    - Use random position to hear different phrases each session
-    - Set a 15-30 minute timer for daily practice
-    - Loop feature helps with repetition and memorization
-    - No specific order means uniform exposure to all material
-- 🚗 **Road Trips**: Entertainment for long drives (passenger use only!)

 ## Language Learning Tips